iSOLveIT/protege_owl/docs/source/index.rst

 Some Personal Thoughts and Opinions
 ***********************************

-| This tutorial is just the entry point to a technology that is entering
-  the *Slope of Enlightenment* in the Gartner technology hype cycle [Gartner Hype Cycle].
+This tutorial is just the entry point to a technology that is entering the *Slope of Enlightenment* in the Gartner technology hype cycle [Gartner Hype Cycle].
 Tim Berners-Lee published his paper on the Semantic Web [Berners-Lee 2001] way back in 2001.
 At least in my experience for most large US corporations the excitement around Machine Learning seemed for a while to eclipse serious interest in OWL, SPARQL, and other Semantic Web technologies in the United States.
-  Then Google [Singhal 2012] coined the term “knowledge graph".
+Then Google [Singhal 2012] coined the term "knowledge graph".
 After that, Facebook [Olanof 2013], Amazon [Neptune 2017], and many other technology leaders started to embrace the technology [Noy 2019].
 The corporate world is finally realizing that machine learning and knowledge graphs are complementary not competitive technologies.
-In an article I recently wrote with Biswanath Dutta (publication pending) on how
-| knowledge graphs contributed to combatting the Covid-19 pandemic the
-  vast majority of the systems developed with knowledge graphs utilized machine learning for tasks such as converting from “strings to things".
+In an article I recently wrote with Biswanath Dutta (publication pending) on how knowledge graphs contributed to combating the Covid-19 pandemic the vast majority of the systems developed with knowledge graphs utilized machine learning for tasks such as converting from "strings to things".

 The term knowledge graph itself can be used in different ways.
 The best definition I've heard is that an ontology provides the vocabulary (i.e.,